Nebraska Lakes: Your Guide to the Cornhusker State’s Water Destinations

 Recreation areas managed by the Nebraska Game and Parks Commission provide:

-• Modern boat ramp facilities
+- Modern boat ramp facilities at most public lakes

-• Designated swimming areas
+- Designated swimming beach areas

-• Maintained picnic shelters
+- Maintained picnic areas and shelters

 Conservation and Management